 Dare to be bold

-The only difference between the Falster 3 and the Carlyle is the design.
+The only difference between the Falster 3 and the Fossil Gen 5 is the design.
 Both Wear OS smartwatches have the new Snapdragon Wear 3100 processor with heart-rate monitoring, GPS, Google Assistant, music storage, and more.

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.